Ronan Collins

 Ronan Collins (born 9 October 1952) is an Irish broadcaster from Glasnevin, Dublin.
 Up until 23 December 2022, Collins held the prestige of maintaining one of the longest-running radio shows on Ireland’s national station, RTÉ Radio 1.
-At its peak, 250,000 listeners tuned in daily to ‘The Ronan Collins Show’ between 12pm - 1pm, Monday - Friday.
+At its peak, 250,000 listeners tuned in daily to The Ronan Collins Show between 12 pm - 1 pm, Monday - Friday.

 Life and career

 Collins started his show business career as a member of a showband playing drums.

 He began his national radio career on RTÉ Radio 2, having worked on pirate radio prior to that.
 During his television career, he presented the celebrity game show Play the Game from 1984 to 1995.
 He also used to present Ireland’s national lottery draw, and most recently A Little Bit Showband (2008–2009).

 Collins has commentated on the Eurovision Song Contest for RTÉ One television.

 He was a presenter as part of RTE's 1992 Barcelona Olympics coverage, shaving off his moustache when Ireland won a medal.

 Ronan Collins left his daily lunchtime show at the end of 2022, to be replaced by Louise Duffy.
 He now presents a regular music show The Collins Collection on bank holidays and will present shows for RTÉ Gold.

 Collins has been married to Woody since 1978, they have three children.
 In 2012, Collins was diagnosed with type 2 diabetes.